hilalakblt/TransactionSimulationProject/README.md

 # TransactionSimulationProject
-In this project, we simulated deadlock numbers and average thread times using Visual Studio and SQL queries.
+In this project, I simulated deadlock numbers and average thread times using Visual Studio and SQL queries.